essian/LS-Programming-Foundations/README.md

-# Launch-School-Programming-Foundations
+# LS-Programming-Foundations

-A repository containing exercises and solutions for the Launch School programming course.
+A repository containing exercises and solutions.

 Started on: 10th December 2015